g-plane/wasm-language-tools/docs/guide/getting-started/executable.md

-# Server Binary
+# Server Executable

-If you're using other editors, manually installing the server binary is required.
+If you're using other editors, manually installing the server executable is required.

 ## GitHub Releases